zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_02_en-US_The_Symbiotic_Entity.md

     The crew experiences 4 months.
     The universe experiences 450 years.

-    This is NOT time travel to the past.
+    This is NOT travel to the past.
-    This is accelerated transit to the future.
+    This does NOT arrive ahead of the Current's Head.
-    Fully consistent with relativistic physics.
+    It is differential waiting toward a later active phase.

 ═══════════════════════════════════════════════════════════════════════════════
 ```

 ### 3.3 Compatibility with Relativity

-This temporal dilation is entirely consistent with Einstein's relativity.
-The crew is not violating causality, they are simply taking a "shortcut" through time by existing in a high-coherence reference frame.
+Within the narrative framework, this temporal dilation preserves causal order.
+The crew does not violate the Spiral Current; it reduces subjective duration while remaining carried forward inside the same active coil.

 From the crew's perspective: short journey.
 From the universe's perspective: long wait.